damek/cs336-assignment1-basics/docker-minimal.md

 - **Image size**: ~1.2GB (includes all dependencies)
 - **Dependency install**: ~10s with uv (vs ~2min with pip)

+## The UID 1000 Fix Explained
+RunAI runs containers as UID 1000 (not root).
+Previous versions built everything as root, causing permission errors when RunAI tried to modify files.
+Now:
+- We create `appuser` with UID 1000 during build
+- All operations happen as this user
+- Files are owned by UID 1000 from the start
+- No permission errors in RunAI!

+This is the cleanest solution - better than `chmod` or `chown` hacks.

 ## CMD Behavior Explained
 The `CMD` in the Dockerfile is just the **default** command.
 Think of it as:
 - "If the user doesn't specify what to run, run this"